 Are You Career Ready?

-Master the essential skills employers demand and launch your career with confidence.
-The National Association of Colleges and Employers (NACE) has identified eight key competencies that will set you apart in today’s competitive job market.
+Stand out and launch your career with confidence!
+The National Association of Colleges and Employers (NACE) has identified key skills called career competencies that employers across industries value most.

 96%